codex-academy/BasicExpressWebApp/README.md

 Open a terminal window to check if you need to install node & npm, by trying to run these two commands.

 On Ubuntu to install node & npm use this commands:
-* sudo apg-get install nodejs-legacy
+* sudo apt-get install nodejs-legacy
-* sudo apg-get install npm
+* sudo apt-get install npm

 ##Install MySQL